Site maintained for archival purposes

-An existing railway line, from the north of Cambridge to Huntingdon, is being ripped up
+An existing railway line, from the north of Cambridge to Huntingdon, was ripped up

-Work started on the scheme in February 2007 and many promised opening dates have come and gone.
+Work started on the scheme in February 2007 and many promised opening dates came and went.

 The initial opening date after construction had begun was early in the second quarter of 2009.